Wilson Elementary School

 - Category Attribute

-- Wilson Elementary School's student population of 277 students has stayed relatively flat over five school years.
+- Wilson Elementary School's student population of 272 students has declined by 6% over five school years.

 |Grades Offered||Grades Kindergarten-6|